nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 - Adding a task with the same task name is not allowed.
-    - For example, if a task with name `CA1` already exists in CLIpboard,
+    - For example, if a task with name `OP1` already exists in CLIpboard,
-      entering `add task CA1` will display an error message.
+      entering `add task OP1` will display an error message.

 Examples:
-- `add task CA1`
+- `add task OP1`
-- `add task Pitch and Demo`
+- `add task Critical Reflection 1`

 [Back to list of commands](#commands)